 Register load and store

-These instructions load or store the value of a single register or pair of registers from or to memory.
-You can load or store a single 64-bit doubleword, 32-bit word, 16-bit halfword, or 8-bit byte, or a pair of words or doublewords.
-Byte and halfword loads can either be sign-extended or zero-extended to fill the 32-bit register.
-You can also load and sign-extend a signed byte, halfword or word into a 64-bit register, or load a pair of signed words into two 64-bit registers.
+These instructions load or store the value of a single register from or to memory.
+They can load or store a 32-bit word, a 16-bit halfword, or an 8-bit unsigned byte.
+Byte and halfword loads can either be sign extended or zero extended to fill the 32-bit register.